080bct12alex/MCP/mcp basics/how_to_use_mcp.md

     While,Configuration files remain necessary for custom or less common servers to ensure the open standard of MCP is maintained.

-For **custom** or **less common servers**, you’ll need to use configuration files to link them to MCP servers, ensuring compatibility with the open standards of MCP.
+For **custom** or **less common servers**, we’ll need to use configuration files to link them to MCP servers, ensuring compatibility with the open standards of MCP.

 ---
 ##